Safeguarding residents and the community

-We aim to protect resident's rights to live safely and free from harm or abuse.
-If you think somebody is in danger, please report it to us and the relevant authorities.
+We are committed to protecting residents' rights to live safely and free from neglect, harm or abuse.
+If you think you or someone else is in danger, please report it to us and the relevant authorities.

-A child is anyone who has not yet reached the age of 18.
+A child is anyone under the age of 18.

-The most recognised types of child abuse are:
+The most recognised types of child abuse include:

 - physical